serhmarch/ModbusTools/doc/input/server/server.md

 Included color schema for every time of script lexema (editing by mouse double-click) and `Set Default` button.

+#### Output

+* `Font` - font style of script `Output` window.

 #### Interpreters

-Window for managing interpreter installed in operation system.
+Window for managing Python interpreters installed in operation system.
 `Make Default` button set current interpreter that will be used to execute script.

+#### Import Path

+Window for managing additional import path list for Python interpreter.

 ## Project dialog